mryap/fierce-robin/src/pages/posts/increase-facebook-ads-ctr.md

 <!--StartFragment-->

-3 ways to track conversions with the pixel Facebook also provides cross-device reporting, which lets you see cross-device conversions across apps and the web (for example, if a customer sees an ad for a product on their mobile phone, but decides to buy it later on their desktop computer). <https://www.facebook.com/business/help/1514986562050806?id=1794272243992044>
+Facebook also provides [cross-device reporting](<https://www.facebook.com/business/help/1514986562050806?id=1794272243992044>), which lets you see cross-device conversions across apps and the web (for example, if a customer sees an ad for a product on their mobile phone, but decides to buy it later on their desktop computer). [](https://www.facebook.com/business/help/1514986562050806?id=1794272243992044)

 ## Facebook pixel vs Google Analytics